 Medical professionals have linked many preventative techniques in reducing the risk of SIDS / SUDS.
 For more information or details on how you can reduce the risk for your baby please consult your local Pediatrician.

 The most important thing you can do is to “Always place your baby to sleep on his or her back” rather than on the stomach or side.

 - Don’t smoke while you are pregnant, and don’t expose your baby to second hand smoke after your baby is born.

 - For the first 6 months have your baby sleep in a crop, cradle, or bassinet in the same room where you sleep.
 It is a safer sleeping arrangement than sharing a bed.
 Many families choose to “Co-Sleep or Bed-hare” or find that they end up bed-haring even if they do not plan to do so.
-Bed-shaing should be discussed with your paediatrician.
+Bed-sharing should be discussed with your pediatrician.

 - Reduce your use of alcohol or recreational medications such as drugs.
 If you smoke or have used alcohol, drugs, or medications that can alter your sleep pattern “Sedatives” bed-sharing is especially risky and should be avoided.

 - Never sleep with a baby on a couch or armchair, and it is “not safe” to place your baby on a couch to sleep.
 The safest place for a baby is in a crib, cradle, or bassinet that meets safety standards and has a firm mattress.